 "What's going on with the Order?"
 Harry asked.

-"Sir, I'm looking for an engagement ring," Harry answered, stepping closer to the counter.
+"Sir, I'm looking for an engagement ring," Harry answered, stepping closer to the counter to peer in.

 "We have several fashions in stock or we could make something special for your young lady here," the wizard replied, clearly thinking Luna and Harry were an item.